sirbrillig/taboo.vim/README.md

 **v1.3**

 Taboo is a simple plugin for easily customize and rename tabs in vim.
+THis plugin aims to provide an easy way to manage tab labels mainly in terminal vim but it is compatible with gui versions too.

 ### Installation